Viola Sonata (Shostakovich): Music

 The sonata is divided into three movements:

 The composer described the first movement as a "novella."
 It begins with an unaccompanied pizzicato figure in the viola which recalls the opening of Alban Berg's Violin Concerto, followed by an austere piano line, which leads into a more animated middle section.
 The movement closes with a remembrance of the opening bars.

-Most of the material for the second movement was borrowed from Shostakovich's unfinished 1942 opera The Gamblers.
-After the successful revival in fall 1974 of his other opera based on Nikolai Gogol, The Nose, he requested the return of the manuscript for The Gamblers from his former pupil Galina Ustvolskaya, to whom he had given it.
-Shostakovich referred to the final movement as an "Adagio in Memory of Beethoven" or "Adagio in Memory of a Great Composer," although emphasized that its mood was "bright and clear," further characterizing it as "radiant music."
-Allusions to Beethoven's "Moonlight" Sonata are juxtaposed with reminiscences of themes presented earlier in the Viola Sonata, followed by an extensive self-quotation which strings together references to each of Shostakovich's 15 symphonies.
-Its final pages close with quotes from Richard Strauss' Don Quixote and from Shostakovich's early Suite in F♯ minor.
+Most of the second movement's material is borrowed from Shostakovich's unfinished 1942 opera The Gamblers.
+After the successful 1974 revival of his other opera based on Nikolai Gogol, The Nose, he requested the return of the manuscript for The Gamblers from his former pupil Galina Ustvolskaya, to whom he had given it.

+Shostakovich called the final movement an "Adagio in Memory of Beethoven" or "Adagio in Memory of a Great Composer", but emphasized that its mood was "bright and clear", calling it "radiant music".
+Allusions to Beethoven's "Moonlight" Sonata are juxtaposed with reminiscences of themes presented earlier in the Viola Sonata, followed by an extensive self-quotation that strings together references to each of Shostakovich's 15 symphonies.
+Its final pages close with quotes from Richard Strauss's Don Quixote and Shostakovich's early Suite in F♯ minor.